caroline-davis/PhonicTales/README.md

 # Phonic Tales

 ## Description:
-An app that generates personalised stories through a madlibs style questionaire.
+An app that generates personalised stories through a madlibs style questionnaire.
 The stories are then saved and played via sound by the user on demand.

 Uses the Facebook API.
 Built with Swift 3.0